Close Menu

 Include water‑rich foods like cucumbers, watermelon, oranges, and soups in your meals, especially if you struggle to drink enough fluids.

-If you exercise or spend time in heat, make electrolytes part of your routine so your body doesn’t go into fluid‑retention mode.
+If you exercise or spend time in the heat, make electrolytes part of your routine so your body doesn’t go into fluid‑retention mode.

 Other Habits That Help Bloat Even When Eating Healthy